 The Eisenhower Matrix

-He suggests you rank each task according to urgency and importance, with urgent tasks being the ones that need to happen quickly, and important tasks being those that will have the biggest impact on your goal.
+He suggests you rank each task according to urgency and importance, with urgent tasks being those that need to happen quickly and important tasks being those that will have the biggest impact on your goal.

-When a task is identified as both urgent and important, this is your “One Thing,” and it’s the task to start with.
+When a task is identified as both urgent and essential, this is your “One Thing,” and it’s the task to start with.

-If another task is urgent but not important, delegate it.
-And if a task is important but not urgent, do it later.
+If another task is urgent but not critical, delegate it.
+And if a task is necessary but not urgent, do it later.
 Finally, if something is not urgent nor important, strike it from your list.

 Read more about the Eisenhower Matrix here.